Understanding Composite Bows

 Composite bows consist of key components that work together to generate power and accuracy.
 The bow limbs are the fundamental part responsible for the bow’s flexibility and energy storage.
 They are typically made of a combination of materials like wood, horn, and sinew, each contributing to the bow’s performance.

-See also Types of Bows
+See also Exploring the Mechanics of Crossbows

 The riser and grip of a composite bow serve as the central connection point for the archer, providing stability and control during aiming and releasing.
 The design and material of the riser can vary significantly, influencing the overall feel and balance of the bow.
 A well-crafted grip enhances comfort and precision in hand placement.